Harris and Trump Rally in Battleground States in Final Campaign Push

 Roughly 69 percent of respondents in the survey said the joke was “more racist than humorous,” while 17 percent described it as merely a joke.
 Seventy-one percent of Puerto Ricans, specifically, said they felt the remarks were indicative of underlying racism in the Trump campaign, even if Hinchcliffe’s statement was intended as a joke.

-Pennsylvania has 1.15 million Latino residents, according to the U.S. Census.
-And, nearly 600,000 are eligible to vote, based on data from the UCLA Latino Policy and Politics Institute.
+Pennsylvania has 1.15 million Latino residents, according to the U.S. Census, and nearly 600,000 are eligible to vote according to data from the UCLA Latino Policy and Politics Institute.
 The poll was conducted between Oct.
 29 and Nov.
 3 and has a 5 percent margin of error.

 Sen. Warner: China’s ‘Salt Typhoon’ Hack ‘Unprecedented in Size and Scope’

-Sen. Mark Warner (D-Va.) told The Epoch Times Monday morning that China’s ‘Salt Typhoon’ hack—the hack that breached the phones of former President Donald Trump and his running mate Sen. JD Vance (R-Ohio)—is “unprecedented in its size and scope.”
+Sen. Mark Warner (D-Va.) told The Epoch Times on Monday morning that China’s “Salt Typhoon” hack—the hack that breached the phones of former President Donald Trump and his running mate Sen. JD Vance (R-Ohio)—is “unprecedented in its size and scope.”

 “I think it will go down as maybe one of the most significant cyber attacks we’ve faced in our country,” said the senator, who chairs the Select Intelligence Committee.